rajvardhan0914/stayfinder-oasis-home/SECURITY_SETUP.md

 ## ⚠️ CRITICAL: Admin Credentials Security

-Your admin credentials were previously hardcoded in the frontend code, which is a **major security vulnerability**.
-This has been fixed, but you need to set up secure credentials immediately.
+Your admin credentials were previously hardcoded in the createAdminUser.ts script, which is a **major security vulnerability**.
+This has been fixed to use environment variables, but you need to set up secure credentials immediately.

 ## 🚨 Immediate Actions Required: